 Many years ago, my husband and I were living in Abu Dhabi where there is a large Indian and Pakistani population so good curry restaurants abound.
 We either ate out or ordered in at least once a week.
-He always got the chicken jalfrezi, a relatively dry curry with lots of peppers, tomatoes and tender chicken.
+He always got the chicken jalfrezi, a relatively dry curry with lots of peppers, tomatoes, and tender chicken.
 I always ordered the chicken maharajah, which came covered in the richest, most succulent sauce.
 There might well have been ground cashews in there.
 When I close my eyes, I can still taste it!

 Here’s the rub.
 He always wanted some of my sauce!
 Nice person that I am, I did share, but not without thinking to myself that he could order his own darn sauce.
 Am I right?

 These days I am way more likely to cook curry at home than to go out, so I always make sure it’s a saucy dish.
 This particular curry is the perfect Sunday Supper recipe.
 It’s full of flavor and, thanks to puréed fresh tomatoes, it has plenty of sauce to go round for all the family.
-If you aren’t lovers of lamb, by all means substitute beef.
+If you aren’t lovers of lamb, by all means, substitute beef.
 Certified Angus Beef® back ribs or stew beef would work well.

 - 1 teaspoon fine sea salt plus for to taste

-- Freshly ground black pepper
+- 1 teaspoon Freshly ground black pepper

 - 1 tablespoon vinegar

-- 1-2 tablespoons olive oil for browning the lamb
+- 1-2 tablespoons olive oil

 - 1 onion sliced